USS Bellatrix (AF-62): Prior to Commissioning

 The USS Bellatrix was laid down as the Fleetwood on 16 October 1944 in Oakland, California, by the Moore Dry Dock Company under the Maritime Commission contract.
 Sponsored by Mrs. Agatha Bittman, hull 1207 was launched on 4 December 1944 and the Fleetwood was delivered on 21 June 1945.

 Initially turned over to the United Fruit Company, the Fleetwood sailed in the North Atlantic Ocean under contract until October 1946.
-Thereafter, it was transferred by the Maritime Commission to the Pacific Far-East Line making numerous cargo runs to ports throughout the Pacific Ocean, including that of the Alaskan waters.
+Thereafter, she was transferred by the Maritime Commission to the Pacific Far-East Line making numerous cargo runs to ports throughout the Pacific Ocean, including that of the Alaskan waters.

 After April 1958, although still operated by the Pacific Far-East Line, the Fleetwood served the Military Sea Transportation Service.
 On 22 August 1961 the Fleetwood was transferred back to the US Navy, who converted the vessel into a USN stores ship at the Puget Sound Naval Shipyard, with work being completed on 13 October 1961.

 The Fleetwood was renamed Bellatrix AF-62, and was re-commissioned on 18 November 1961 at the Puget Sound yard under the command of Nathan E. Dozier.